Robotic-Decision-Making-Lab/ros2-template/README.md

 Setting up a new ROS 2 project often requires a significant amount of preparation and boilerplate configuration, costing you valuable robot development time 🤖.
-Recognizing this, we have put together [ros2-template](https://github.com/Robotic-Decision-Making-Lab/ros2-template): a template repository configured with a ROS 2 development environment, continuous integration, and more.
+Recognizing this, we have put together this template repository configured with a ROS 2 development environment, continuous integration, and more.
 This project is the result of much trial and error across many projects, and we hope that this helps you save some effort in setting up your own projects.

 ## Features